sbezverk/nfproxy/README.md

 ## Deployment

+`Nfproxy` can be deployed in two ways;

+* Replace the Kubernetes `kube-proxy`.
+All services will be served by `nfproxy`

+* Install `nfproxy` and select which services that shall be served by `nfproxy` using the label `service.kubernetes.io/service-proxy-name: nfproxy`.
+The K8s installation (kube-proxy) is not altered.

+### Replace kube-proxy

 1. Find a way to save kube-proxy's daemonset yaml, once you tired of playing with nfproxy, this yaml will allow you to restore the default kube-proxy functionality.